fkia413/CodeBusters/README.md

 ### What we would do differently next time

 Simply place a bigger initial focus on completing and having a fully functional mock database.
-Doing so would help us save time with regard to the entire refactoring of the front end.
+Doing so would help us save time concerning the entire refactoring of the front end.

 ### Future work
 - [ ] Track the capacity of the screens for every screening time